 Performance Evaluation: A customer’s performance would be evaluated at the premise level compared to a verified historical baseline.

 GHG Impacts: The GHG impacts are akin to those provided by P4LS.
-One additional value which may accrue is the positive impact this proposal can have on the distribution system’s ability to accomodate more renewable distributed generation.
+One additional value which may accrue is the positive impact this proposal can have on the distribution system’s ability to accommodate more renewable distributed generation.

 Regulatory Readiness: Like P4LS, this proposal would require demonstrating the resource’s performance in order to establish the appropriate level of incentives and support to participants.
 Utilities and LSE’s would need to establish methods for forecasting the cost and emissions related to serving customer loads and use these forecasts to develop target load shapes.
 Because the intention is to vary the customer’s schedule at the circuit level this could be a considerable undertaking (e.g., PG&E has 3,000+ distribution circuits).
-Additionally, the ability to estimate cost savings of customers adapting to a load shape and how those savings are allocated to participating customers could become a complicated task, but holds unique potential to defer utility infrastructure on a permanent basis in preparation for more Californian’s adopting DERs.
+Additionally, the ability to estimate cost savings of customers adapting to a load shape and how those savings are allocated to participating customers could become a complicated task, but holds unique potential to defer utility infrastructure on a permanent basis in preparation for more Californians’ adopting DERs.

 Product Evaluation

 These six distinct products represent a diverse package of paths California could take to develop its Load Shift capabilities.
-The Working Group considered their relative merits and what reasoning would justify investment in any of these proposals.
-To report on insights gained by the Working Group, this section provides a more detailed product evaluation.
+The LSWG considered their relative merits and what reasoning would justify investment in any of these proposals.
+To report on insights gained by the LSWG, this section provides a more detailed product evaluation.
 This evaluation reveals key similarities and differences across a range of criteria.

 The section first briefly summarizes the similarities before turning to an exposition of the key differences, including a discussion of why those differences may be important.